 ID card privileges

-As a candidate in a degree or diploma program, you receive a photo ID card that opens the doors to a number of benefits, including library privileges.
-To learn about the benefits and how to obtain your card, see the degree candidate ID card information sheet.
+You receive a Harvard University photo ID card that opens the doors to benefits like library privileges and Crimson Cash.
+To learn more, download the degree candidate ID card information sheet.

-Each degree program has a professional advising staff.
+Each degree program has a professional advising staff who supports you from admission to graduation.
 In addition, the Harvard’s Bureau of Study Counsel provides academic counseling to a limited number of candidates on a referral basis.
 Find information at Study Skills and Tutoring.

-The Office of Career Services provides a variety of career resources.
-Visit Career Services to learn more about how the office can help you in your career search.
-Additionally, the Career and Academic Resource Center offers a few workshops each semester just for degree candidates.
+The Office of Career Services provides extensive career resources.
+Visit Career Services to learn more about how the office can help you.
+The Career and Academic Resource Center also offers workshops for degree candidates.

 If you are currently registered in courses or are pursuing a thesis or internship, you may order business cards with the Harvard Extension School shield.
 You must be in good academic standing with no disciplinary action or charges pending.